smithy-lang/smithy-rs/aws/SDK_CHANGELOG.md

 **New This Week**

 - :tada: Add presigned request support and examples for S3 GetObject and PutObject (smithy-rs#731)
-- Updated EC2 code examples to include unit tests, readme; refactored operations from main into separate functions.
+- Updated EC2 code examples to include readme; refactored operations from main into separate functions.
 - Updated Transcribe code example to take an audio file as a command-line option and added readme.

 v0.0.19-alpha (September 24th, 2021)